 Here’s how I plant clematis.
 You will find variations on this technique and I suspect they all work, but I stick with what works for me.
 Dig a big hole, far bigger than the plant: about three times the width and twice the depth.
 Add in compost, well-rotted manure (it should not have a smell), a small amount of Espoma Rose-Tone and the soil you dug out.
-Place the clematis on an angle toward whatever it will be growing up, with the crown buried 3 to 4 inches under the finished level of the soil.
+Place the clematis on a 45-degree angle toward whatever it will be growing up, with the crown buried 3 to 4 inches under the finished level of the soil.

 (Edited to add: A kind commenter brought up that some people do not recommend this deep planting method is not recommended for non-vining bush-type clematis.
 I’ve read that as well, but I read it after I had already planted many bush types deeply.
 I can report that all are doing well, but in the future I will probably plant them shallower.)